ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 ## Stateful Instructions

+### Load Linked / Store Conditional Word

 The Load Linked Word (`ll`) and Store Conditional Word (`sc`) instructions provide the low-level primitives used to implement atomic read-modify-write (RMW) operations.
 A typical RMW sequence might play out as
 follows:

-- `ll` place a "reservation" on a particular memory address.
+- `ll` places a "reservation" on a particular memory address.
 - Subsequent instructions take the value at this address and perform some operation on it:
   - For example, maybe a counter variable is reserved and incremented.
 - `sc` is called and the modified value is stored at the reserved address only if it has not been modified since the